-CCH strives to provide equal opportunity for all individuals and seek to identify and eliminate conditions that create barriers to equal opportunity, and whenever possible, will make physical and procedural changes in order to reasonably accommodate people with disabilities to participate in and benefit from the housing, programs, and services that are administered by CCH.
-CCH will provide reasonable accommodations/modifications under all its properties in accordance with this policy.
+CCH strives to provide equal opportunity for all individuals and seek to identify and eliminate conditions that create barriers to equal opportunity, and whenever possible, will make physical and procedural changes in order to reasonably accommodate people with disabilities to participate in and benefit from the housing, programs, and services that by CCH. will provide are administered CCH reasonable accommodations/modifications under all its properties in accordance with this policy.